scmschmidt/trento_checks_for_supportconfig/README.md

 **Chances: :rage:**

 Executes `/usr/sap/hostctrl/exe/saphostctrl -function FUNCTION`.
 Regardless which functions are supported, the data is not part of the supportconfig.
 For checks to work the required data/dumps must be provided by other means.
+> :exclamation: Some `sapcontrol` calls are part of `plugin-ha_sap.txt`.
+Maybe the content is sufficient.

 ### `sap_profiles`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/sapprofiles.go \
 **Chances: :rage:**

 Returns content of `/sapmnt/<SID>/profile` which is not part of the supportconfig.
+> :exclamation: `plugin-ha_sap.txt` contains some profiles.
+Worth to check if that is sufficient.

 ### `sapinstance_hostname_resolver`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/sapinstancehostnameresolver.go \